“`xml

 - Maternity and newborn care

-Most plans also cover lab tests, rehab services, and pediatric care.
+And don’t forget—many plans also cover lab tests, rehab services, and care for kids.

-Preventive care is often free, even before meeting the deductible.
+Preventive care?
+That’s often free, even before you hit your deductible.

 Types of Health Insurance